huahaofeng/v8-wiki/Cross-compiled-Build.md

 Then restart the ssh server:

 ```
-systemctl restart sshd.service
+[root@fedora-riscv ~]# systemctl restart sshd.service
 ```

-Now, you can use `scp` to copy files to the emulated machine.
+Now, you can use `scp` from a regular terminal on the same machine (not the qemu terminal) to copy files to the emulated machine.
 Note that the SSH port of the machine is mapped to 3333.

 ```
-scp -P 3333 $V8_ROOT/v8/out/riscv64.native.debug/d8 $V8_ROOT/v8/out/riscv64.native.debug/snapshot_blob.bin root@localhost:~/.
+[joesmith@your-local-terminal] scp -P 3333 $V8_ROOT/v8/out/riscv64.native.debug/d8 $V8_ROOT/v8/out/riscv64.native.debug/snapshot_blob.bin root@localhost:~/.
 ```

+#### Run V8 on QEMU

-Now, you are ready to run `d8` inside of the emulated RISC-V platform:
+Now, you are ready to run `d8` inside the qemu console:

 ```
 [root@fedora-riscv ~]# cat hello.js